 Not sure what I wanted to do with my life or who I wished to be, the lost lad that I was, marvelled at the words.
 I was engrossed in the note when I met the ire of jealous seniors.

 A fair decade in between and if you discount what I quote at interviews, I still am clueless as to what I want.

-Here are three of my favorite Mary Oliver dog poems –
+Here are four of my favourite Mary Oliver dog poems

 I. Wild Geese

 You do not have to walk on your knees

 for a hundred miles through the desert, repenting.

 You only have to let the soft animal of your body

 Tell me about despair, yours, and I will tell you mine.